From Gold to G-20: Flexible Currency Rates and Global Power

 Posted on | November 11, 2018 | No Comments

-When British author Ian Fleming published the James Bond spy novel, Goldfinger in 1959, the world was locking into a new framework for managing global trade and foreign exchange transactions.
+When British author Ian Fleming published the James Bond spy novel Goldfinger in 1959, the world was locking into a new framework for managing global trade and foreign exchange transactions.
 The New Deal’s Bretton Woods agreements tied participating currencies into a fixed exchange rate with the US dollar that itself was tied to $35 for an ounce of gold.
 The Goldfinger movie (1964) centered around the stocks of gold nestled away at the Fort Knox Bullion Depository, Kentucky.
-The sinister plan (spoiler alert) suggested Auric Goldfinger was conspiring with the mafia to rob the famous bank, but the real plan was to work with the Chinese to nuke Fort Knox so that the rest of the world’s gold supplies (that he had been buying up) increased dramatically in value.
+The sinister plan (spoiler alert) suggested Auric Goldfinger was conspiring with the mafia to rob the famous bank, but the actual plan was to work with the Chinese to nuke Fort Knox so that the rest of the world’s gold supplies (that he had been buying up) increased dramatically in value.
 Below is a clip of the conclusion of the movie.

 This post discusses how the major industrialized nation-states organized to manage the transition from fixed exchange rates to the global, floating, digital trading environments that emerged in the 1970s and shaped the modern world.

-FDR created Fort Knox in 1935 during the New Deal after outlawing the use of gold for private wealth holdings and as common currency.
-The Public Works Administration began construction in 1935 as fears of spreading fascism in Europe convinced him to move US gold from mints and treasuries along the Eastern seaboard and store them far inland and next to Fort Knox, a US military base that had pioneered the use of tank tactics during World War I. As the Nazis began to conquer neighboring countries and steal their gold, much of the durable metal flowed into Fort Knox.
-Britain bought US military equipment and supplies, and other countries sought refuge for their metallic wealth.
-By the end of the war, most of the world’s gold was tucked away at Fort Knox and formed the basis for a new international trade arrangement.
+President Franklin Delano Roosevelt (FDR) created Fort Knox in 1935 during the New Deal after outlawing the use of gold for private wealth holdings and as common currency.
+The Public Works Administration began construction of the giant vault in 1935 as fears of spreading fascism in Europe convinced him to move US-held gold from mints and treasuries along the Eastern seaboard and store them far inland and next to Fort Knox, a US military training facility that had pioneered the use of tank tactics during World War I.

-The Nixon moves were strongly opposed by Japan and Western Europe, fast becoming major economic competitors due to automobiles and other attractive imports.
-The “Nixon Shokku” drove the value of the US dollar down and made exports into the US more expensive.
+The Nixon moves were strongly opposed by Japan and Western Europe, fast becoming major economic competitors due to automobiles and other cheap and attractive imports.
+The “Nixon Shokku” drove the value of the US dollar down and made exports into the US more expensive, increasing price inflation.
 He responded with charges that his economic counterparts were trading unfairly with mercantile tactics, and freeloaded off the US by failing to contribute to the NATO defense effort.
+The US dollar lost nearly a third of its value during the first six years after the dollar had its link to gold severed.

 Nixon was also working with the OPEC countries to raise oil prices and cripple his economic foes, who were much more reliant on external petroleum production than the US.
-The floating exchange rates were leading to a dramatic fall in the value of the US dollar, the only currency the world used to buy oil.
-Nations had to buy dollars first to purchase OPEC crude.
-The US dollar lost nearly a third of its value during the first six years after the dollar severed its link with gold.
+OPEC was essentially a cartel designed to managed the price of oil, which were priced the US dollar.
+The floating exchange rates were leading to a dramatic fall in the value of the US dollar and nations had to buy dollars first to purchase OPEC crude.
+Consequently, OPEC countries started to increase the price of oil.

 Nixon had strong allies in the banking community who were intrigued by the profit possibilities in arbitrage, consulting, and hedging.
 The policy signaled a significant shift away from government control to a new, free yielding environment where US banks could break out of their highly regulated and geographically limited reins.
 Walter Wriston, who would later coin the term “information standard,” argued that in this new environment, his Citicorp enterprise, “ought to have a price-to-earnings (P/E) ratio of 15 to 20, typical of growth stocks, rather than a ratio of 5 to 6, which was typical of public utility companies.”
 In the next few years, Citicorp stock reached a P/E ratio of 25.
 The stock moves invigorated the banking industry as they began to move into international activities such as Eurodollar lending.[3]